hashicorp/terraform-provider-google/website/docs/r/clouddeploy_delivery_pipeline.html.markdown

 * `strategy` -
   (Optional)
-  (Beta only) Optional.
+  Optional.
 The strategy to use for a `Rollout` to this stage.

 * `target_id` -
   (Optional)